JakFourie/gpt3-writer-extension-starter/README.md

-Built with Buildspace (details below) the original idea is to return a message via the OpenAI API (GPT-3) with the correct tone for positive results from a message wriiten while angry.
+Built with Buildspace (details below) the original idea is to return a message via the OpenAI API (GPT-3) with the correct tone for positive results from a message written while angry.
 Makes use of Chromium based browser extensions and the context menu on page.

 # buildspace
 ### Welcome 👋